How is Virtual Studio different from the open source JackTrip project?

-When you create a server, click into the field "Descriptive Name".
+When you create a studio, click into the field "Descriptive Name".
 It is just above the word "Type" in the upper left side.
 The font is a bit lighter in color, so look closely.
 Click there and type the name you want.

 For the device name, when you register the device, look just below the headphones icon at the top left side, and click into the "Name" field to type the name you desire.

 To change the name of a device or studio, in the lower right corner click on the icon that looks like a 'Tr', the first one on the left.
 This will bring you to a place where you can rename the device or studio.

 Can I use other JackTrip and Jamulus clients with Virtual Studio?